Skip to main content

 ✔️ Examine the results

-This tutorial shows how use the RapidPipeline Processor Plugin in 3ds Max to clean up model´s geometry and fix frequent mesh issues.
-This page will guide you through the use of the Action Clean Up Mesh with a CAD model example with faulty normals/winding order.
-For more information see the 3ds Max Plugin Documentation.
+This tutorial shows how use the RapidPipeline Processor plugin in 3ds Max to clean up model´s geometry and fix frequent mesh issues.
+This page will guide you through the use of the action Cleanup Mesh on a CAD model example with faulty normals/winding order.

 See below an overview of the performed fixes during this tutorial: the normals and winding order of the mesh, wrong in the original file, have been fixed in the output.

-The example asset in this tutorial is based on 'Gusto - electric sports car concept' by Mikko Hörkkö, sourced from GrabCAD and solely used for documentation purposes in accordance with GrabCAD’s Terms of Use.
+The example asset in this tutorial is based on 'Gusto - electric sports car concept' by Mikko Hörkkö, sourced from GrabCAD.

 Screenshot of the input model